Mister Rogers' Neighborhood season 7: Episode 21 ( The Elves, the Shoemaker and the Shoemaker's Wife)

-Episode 22
+Episode 22 ( The Elves, the Shoemaker and the Shoemaker's Wife)

 Rogers offers to write music for the Brown Marionettes' production of The Elves, The Shoemaker and the Shoemaker's Wife.
 In the Neighborhood of Make-Believe, Prince Tuesday breaks the statue of King Monday.
 Lady Elaine is among the neighbors who first let the Prince understand what he has done and then help him repair it.